Everything you need to know about using a prepaid virtual credit card

 The principle behind DoNotPay’s virtual credit card is mostly the same.
 You can rely on our app to generate a new temporary credit card number, which changes with every future use (the equivalent to a token in chip credit cards).
 This temporary card number will be just a random set of numbers that has nothing to do with your real credit card.
 So, when you leave this random set of numbers where your credit card info is required, you can relax, knowing that there’s no room for any fraudulent activity.
 Service providers may try to wrong you, though, but it won’t work.
 You can also limit the virtual card to one purchase or one merchant only if that works for you.

-To get a DoNotPay’s virtual credit card, all you need to do is access our app via a web browser and your iOS device.
+To get a DoNotPay’s virtual credit card, all you need to do is access our app via a web browser.
 When you’re in, you should find virtual credit cards among the services offered and just request to get one.

 When to use DoNotPay Virtual Credit Card